 It is alleged that after a few years at home, David had irritated many of his friends through his boredom to the point that he was urged by them to return to North America.
 Not needing further encouragement, he took the chance to return and set off in 1830 for an exploration of California and its flora.
 On the way, he stopped at the Sandwich Islands, now known as Hawaii.
 He became fascinated with the very unique botanical treasures held on these islands and vowed to return.

-California proved to be a rich hunting ground for him with many new species being added to his ever expanding list of discovered and described species.
-By this time Douglas had lost sight in one of his eyes and the sight of the other began to deteriorate.
+California proved to be a rich hunting ground for him, with many new species being added to his ever expanding list of discovered and described species.
+By this time, Douglas had lost sight in one of his eyes and the sight of the other began to deteriorate.
 In December 1833, Douglas returned to Hawaii intending to spend three months there before heading home.
 He stayed longer than initially intended and spent much time botanising and exploring, being one of the first Europeans to reach the summit of Mauna Lau Volcano.

 On 12th July, 1834, Douglas was found trampled to death by a bull in a pit trap made for catching wild cattle.
 He was thirty five years old.
 The circumstances were unknown but it could be assumed that he fell in due to his poor sight.
 His body was recovered and buried close by.
 The circumstances surrounding his death have been documented as dubious and it has been suggested that an escaped English convict named Edward Gurney played a part in the death of Douglas.
-Fortunately his final collections and journal made it back home.
+Fortunately, his final collections and journal made it back home.

 No other plant collector has made collections that have impacted the landscape in Scotland more than David Douglas.
-From his introductions, modern common garden staples include Ribes sanguineum, Lupinus polyphylla and Garrya eliptica.
+From his introductions, modern common garden staples include Ribes sanguineum, Lupinus polyphylla, and Garrya eliptica.

 Of all Douglas’ introductions, it is his conifers that really put him at the top of the Scottish plant hunter stakes.
 Already mentioned was the iconic Douglas Fir, Pseudotsuga menziesii, one of the tallest growing tree species in the world.
 The tallest tree in Scotland and indeed the British isles is in Reelig Glen in Inverness-shire.
 It has been named Dughall Mhor.

 The introduction of the Sitka Spruce, Picea sitchensis, is what has had the greatest impact on Scotland’s plantation forestry.
 All too common to the eye of Scots, the Sitka spruce is an amazing tree species.
 It grows, in its native habitat, to become the fifth tallest tree on earth and is beautiful in its appearance and grandeur.
 In ideal growing conditions, it can grow up to a metre and a half per year.
-What’s more, the Sitka spruce is of high economic value producing timber of high quality, suitable for construction although also often used for paper pulp production.
-Most importantly, it forms one of the most exceptional, statuesque specimen tree.
+What’s more, the Sitka spruce is of high economic value, producing timber of high quality, suitable for construction although also often used for paper pulp production.
+Most importantly, it forms one of the most exceptional, statuesque specimen trees.

 David Douglas’ pioneering spirit and ability to persevere even in the hardest of conditions are enviable qualities.
-What made David exceptional at what he did was his abilities as a field botanist: simply put, he knew his plants.
+What made David exceptional at what he did were his abilities as a field botanist: simply put, he knew his plants.

 Since leaving Edinburgh, he has been looking after estate gardens as Head Gardener, notably at Wiston Estate, West Sussex and Auchendolly Estate, Dumfries and Galloway.
 He is currently Senior Horticulturist at Gresgarth Hall and you can follow his activities on Instagram.